ajk/clojure-repconn/README.md

     println)
 ```

-# PROJECT MATURITY AND LIMITATIONS
+# PROJECT MATURITY

+Although this is a new project it does what it says on the tin.
+I would suggest
+testing thoroughly before mission-critical use.

-This is a new project and very much work in progress.
-A good part of the planned feature set is implemented.
+Most of the originally planned feature set is implemented but please let me
+know if you have great ideas.